 Although the NLSA is able to slightly subsidize the program through government grants and sponsorship, it is largely a user-pay program.
 We operate on a zero-based budget and charge only what we need to in order to operate the program.
 There are 2 areas of cost:

-2. Team Expenses : Each provincial team will also have their own budget that is development by the team manager and approved by NLSA.
+2. Team Expenses : Each provincial team will also have their own budget that is drafted by the team manager and approved by NLSA.
 The major items in this budget are travel costs such as airfare, accommodation, ground transport, meals, etc. Other examples of items typically included in the team budget are team apparel, team socials, etc. The per-player cost determined by the team budget will vary from team to team, depending on the location of the competition, but typically ranges from $1000-1300.

 PLEASE NOTE: There are some avenues that can be perused to help those families who may not be able to meet the financial requirements.
 Together with the commitment of the family, the NLSA will work to support and aid players in need.
 We encourage all players to tryout for the provincial team and not decline the invitation due to worries about financing.

 Our provincial teams compete in the Atlantic Championships, which take place in late or early July, depending on the age group.
 Host cities in recent years have included Halifax, Moncton, Charlottetown, St. John’s, Corner Brook, Fredericton, Wolfville, etc.

 No. All travel will be booked through the NLSA office.